BLOG

 Key Features

-Detection-as-code framework — Write security rules in Python, SQL, or YAML with Git version control, plus a Simple Detection Builder for non-coders.
+Detection-as-code framework — Write security rules in Python, SQL, or YAML with Git version control, plus an AI Detection Builder for non-coders.

-Panther AI — For alert triage and summarization, detection writing assistance, and full-context explanations.
+Panther AI — For schema building, threat hunting, alert triage and summarization, detection authoring, full-context explanations, and agentic response.

-Security data lake on Snowflake with 60+ native connectors for cloud, SaaS, and endpoint sources, plus automatic schema inference for custom logs
+Security data lake on Snowflake or Databricks with 100+ native connectors for cloud, SaaS, and endpoint sources, plus automatic schema inference for custom logs.

-Real-time and scheduled detection — Stream processing triggers alerts within seconds of log ingestion, while scheduled queries handle correlation across longer time windows for pattern-based threats.
+Real-time and scheduled detection — Stream processing triggers alerts within seconds of log ingestion, while scheduled queries handle correlation across longer time windows.

-Customer-owned infrastructure — Runs on your AWS account and Snowflake instance, giving you full control over data residency, retention policies, and scaling without vendor-imposed limits.
+Customer-owned infrastructure — Panther can manage or you can run on your AWS account and Snowflake/Databricks instance, giving you full control over data residency, retention policies, and scaling without vendor-imposed limits.

-PantherFlow query language — Purpose-built security query language that simplifies complex investigations across your data lake without requiring deep SQL expertise.
+PantherFlow query language or AI Search— Purpose-built security query language plus and an agentic search engine that simplifies complex investigations across your data lake.

 Pros

-Verified cost efficiency — Cockroach Labs cut OpSec expenses by over $200K while processing 5x more data, and Zapier saves $400,000 annually while achieving a 3.5x increase in security log monitoring.
+Cockroach Labs cut OpSec expenses by over $200K while processing 5x more data; Zapier saves $400,000 annually while achieving a 3.5x increase in security log monitoring.

 2. Splunk Enterprise Security